Samuel Manuwa

-Oloye Sir Samuel Layinka Ayodeji Manuwa, CMG, OBE, M.D.
-(1903–1976) was a pioneering Nigerian surgeon, Inspector General of Medical Services and former Chief Medical Adviser to the Federal Government of Nigeria.
-He was the first Nigerian to pass the FRCS and he obtained the postgraduate Doctor of Medicine degree from the University of Edinburgh in 1934.
+Oloye Sir Samuel Layinka Ayodeji Manuwa, CMG, OBE (1903–1976) was a Nigerian surgeon, Inspector General of Medical Services and former Chief Medical Adviser to the Federal Government of Nigeria.
+He was the first Nigerian to pass the FRCS and he was awarded the degree of Doctor of Medicine (MD) by the University of Edinburgh in 1934.
 In 1966, he was elected president of the World Federation for Mental Health.

 During his lifetime he served as a Nigerian aristocrat, holding the chieftaincy titles of the Obadugba of Ondoland, the Olowa Luwagboye of Ijebuland and the Iyasere of Itebu - Manuwa, all of the south-western region of the country.

 As Inspector General of Medical Services, he contributed immensely to the establishment of the University College Hospital (UCH), Ibadan, the first medical school in Nigeria.
 He later became a pro-chancellor and chairman of the governing council at the University of Ibadan.
 Throughout his career, he sought and worked for the improvement of basic health services in the rural areas of Nigeria.

-Life and education
+Birth and education

 Oloye Sir Samuel Manuwa was born to the family of the Reverend Benjamin Manuwa, a Christian minister who was himself the son of Oba Kuheyin, the king of Itebu - Manuwa.
-His mother was Mrs. Matilda Aderinsola Manuwa, who hailed from the Thomas family of Ondo town.
+His mother was Mrs. Matilda Aderinsola Manuwa, who hailed from the Thomas family of Ondo Town.